SterlingBrayboy/se_project_coffeeshop/README.md

 # Coffee Shop Landing Page

-This is the second project of the Web Development program at Practicum.
-It was created using HTML and CSS, based on the design brief.
+This Coffee Shop Landing Page was created using HTML and CSS, based on the design brief.

 ## Project features